Lead Water Safety | The City of Lakewood, Ohio

 Replace Lead Lines

-As the City of Lakewood is replacing watermains and completing other infrastructure projects, the City is also replacing all lead city-owned service lines with copper service lines.
+As the City of Lakewood is replacing watermains and completing other infrastructure projects, the City is also replacing all lead city-owned and private side lead and galvanized service lines with copper service lines.
 There are no lead watermains in Lakewood.
-In 2019, city-owned services lines will be replaced on Lake Avenue from Webb to Belle and Lakewood Heights Boulevard from Riverside to McKinley.

 Lead Testing

 The City of Lakewood conducts water lead-level testing in accordance with state policies.
-Testing will be conducted in 2019 beginning June 1st through September 30th, 2019.
+Testing will be conducted annually beginning June 1st through September 30th.
 The tests are completed at the required number of 30 different households and include homes with lead city-owned service lines or lead customer-owned service lines.
 The results of the tests are included in the annual water quality report.
 The previous years water quality report is available prior to July 1 of the following year.
+If you are interested in testing as part of the program, please call (216) 529-6087.
+If your home qualifies, we can add you to our list for the next round of testing.

 System-wide Sampling